ArjenArumalingam/R3-Project-1/README.md

 R3 Seminar
 # Project Overview: #

-The object of this project was to allow to DC motors to moves in four different directions; forward, backwards; left and right.
-The components used during this project: Arduino, breadboard, 2 L293D motor controller, and a potentiometer.
+The task of this project is to wire and program 2 motors to an Arduino using the L293D motor controller and using a potentiometer to control the motors speed with PWM.
+As well as that, you should use a dip switch to switch between control modes.
+This task will all be done online and simulated using Tinkercad.
 <br>
 <br>